lumol-org/lumol/doc/src/input/mc.md

-# Monte-Carlo
+# Monte Carlo

-If you want to perform a Monte-Carlo simulation, you have to set the propagator `type` to `"MonteCarlo"`.
-Every Monte-Carlo simulations needs a `temperature` and a set of `moves` (this set can consist of a single move).
+If you want to perform a Monte Carlo simulation, you have to set the propagator `type` to `"MonteCarlo"`.
+Every Monte Carlo simulations needs a `temperature` and a set of `moves` (this set can consist of a single move).

 You can think of a "move" as a specific instruction to generate a new trial